AT&T wants Congress to pass a net neutrality law

 AT&T may also have trouble getting consumer advocates on board.
 Stephenson didn't provide any specifics, including whether the bill of rights would block controversial "fast lanes" for services and sites that pay broadband companies for preferential treatment.

-Yet Stephenson said AT&T intends to work with Congress, consumer advocacy groups and its broadband competitors in a push for a permanent legislative solution.
+Yet Stephenson said AT&T intends to work with Congress, consumer advocacy groups and its internet competitors in a push for a permanent legislative solution.

 Meanwhile, AT&T says it is committed to net neutrality.